Ghost Rider (Johnny Blaze): Fictional character biography

 During the "Damnation" storyline, Ghost Rider joins up with Wong's incarnation of the Midnight Sons when Mephisto and Hotel Inferno manifest in Las Vegas.
 While the Midnight Sons and Scarlet Spider fight the demons, Ghost Rider rides his motorcycle to the top of Hotel Inferno to confront Mephisto.
-After Mephisto removes the Ghost Rider spell from Johnny Blaze, he throws Blaze from the roof.
-After Johnny was thrown off the roof, he passes away.
-This is all part of Wong's plan.
-In Hell, Johnny Blaze finds the now-independent Spirit of Vengeance and persuades him to help reach Mephisto's throne.
-The two of them combine together and make their way through the circles of Hell until they reach Mephisto's throne.
-Upon Doctor Strange defeating him, Mephisto fled back to his realm where he was defeated by Johnny Blaze and the different Ghost Riders from across the Multiverse.
-After Johnny Blaze sent Mephisto back to Earth, he was kept at the top of Hotel Inferno in countless restraints as Hotel Inferno remained on Earth.
+After Mephisto removes the Ghost Rider spell from Johnny Blaze, he throws Blaze from the roof, killing him.
+In Hell, Blaze finds the now-independent Spirit of Vengeance and persuades him to help reach Mephisto's throne.
+The two make their way through the circles of Hell until they reach Mephisto's throne.
+Upon Doctor Strange defeating him, Mephisto flees back to his realm, where he is defeated by Blaze and several Ghost Riders from across the multiverse.
+After Blaze sends Mephisto back to Earth, he is kept at the top of Hotel Inferno in countless restraints.

-When Cosmic Ghost Rider arrives in Hell, he is welcomed by its current ruler Johnny Blaze.

-During the events of Absolute Carnage, Johnny (via astral projection) asks Danny Ketch to find and help a former Ghost Rider, Alejandra Jones, who is being attacked by Carnage.

 When a group of demons escape Hell through a portal, Johnny follows them in order to send them back.
-He encounters Danny Ketch fighting one of the demons he's hunting and the two talk about the Spirit of Vengeance, with Johnny disappointed that Danny doesn't embrace his role as Ghost Rider.
+He encounters Danny Ketch fighting one of the demons he's hunting and the two talk about the Spirit of Vengeance, with Johnny disappointed that Danny does not embrace his role as Ghost Rider.
 He leaves after spotting a demon in a human disguise.
 After failing to get the location of the other demons, Johnny uses his damnation stare to kill it.
 His time in Hell has corrupted him, changing the Ghost Rider's skull to one with a horned and crown appearance.
 Johnny finds another demon who tells him the location of a huge demon gathering.
 Johnny kills it and proceeds to kill the others as well until Danny arrives to stop him, believing he's killing innocent people.
 The two fight and after a bike chase, Johnny strips the Spirit of Vengeance from Danny.
-Afterwards, Johnny ponders where to find the other demons and how they could've escaped Hell, coming to the conclusion that there's only one who can help him: Mephisto.
+Afterwards, Johnny ponders where to find the other demons and how they could have escaped Hell, coming to the conclusion that there is only one who can help him: Mephisto.
 Riding to Vegas, Johnny kills two more demons and arrives at the Hotel Inferno and is confronted by Wong.
 The two are attacked by more demons and afterwards, Johnny and Wong fight one another, with the former winning after chaining and using the penance stare on Wong.
 Johnny frees Mephisto from his prison and drags him in chains behind him.